BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

 .. note::

     Since :class:`bapsflib.lapd` leverages the :class:`h5py` package,
-    the data in :file:`test.hdf5` resides on disk until one of the read methods, :meth:`~bapsflib.lapd.File.read_data`,
+    the data in the HDF5 file resides on disk until one of the read methods, :meth:`~File.read_data`, :meth:`~File.read_msi`, or
-    :meth:`~bapsflib.lapd.File.read_msi`, or
-    :meth:`~bapsflib.lapd.File.read_controls` is called.
-In
-    calling on of these methods, the requested data is brought into memory as a :class:`numpy.ndarray` and a :class:`numpy.view` onto that :data:`ndarray` is returned to the user.
+    :meth:`~File.read_controls` is called.
+In calling one of these methods, the requested data is brought into memory as a :class:`numpy.ndarray` and a :class:`numpy.view` onto that
+    :data:`ndarray` is returned to the user.

 ------